ooga/grunt-alloy-theme-switcher/README.md

 An array of properties can be set, and for each item you must provide a name and optionnally the value and type (cf http://docs.appcelerator.com/titanium/3.0/#!/guide/tiapp.xml_and_timodule.xml_Reference-section-29004921_tiapp.xmlandtimodule.xmlReference-app_properties)
 #### android
 This part is used to generate the android's manifest.
 You *MUST* have a manifest inside you app's for this feature to work.
 If no manifest is found, it will raise an error.
 Both versionCode and MAPS_V2_API_KEY are optionnals.
+#### modulesToRemove
+Modules can be removed from tiapp.xml.
+For instance you can remove a crash or error reporter.
+A property called modulesRemoved will be added to tell js which modules were actually removed.
+This property is a JSON representation of an array containing removed modules ids.

 ## Themes inheritance
 ### what's the purpose?